-SAEs categorised by the PI and/or CI as both suspected to be related to the trial drug and categorised as unexpected by the CI are SUSARs, and are subject to expedited reporting...
+SAEs categorised by the local investigator as both suspected to be related to the trial drug and unexpected are SUSARs, and are subject to expedited reporting.

-All SAEs must be recorded on the SAE Form (Serious Adverse Event) and faxed to the BCTU on 0121 415 9136 immediately or within 24 hours of the research staff becoming aware of the event.
-The Chief Investigator (CI) or nominated individual will undertake a review of the causality assessment, and will perform the expectedness assessment.
-The CI will not overrule the causality,, seriousness or severity assessment given by the local PI.
+All SUSARs must be recorded on the SAE Form (Serious Adverse Event) and faxed to the BCTU on 0121 415 9136 immediately or within 24 hours of the research staff becoming aware of the event.
+The Chief Investigator (CI) or nominated individual will undertake urgent review of SUSARs within 24 hours of reporting and may request further information immediately from the patient's clinical team.
+The CI will not overrule the causality, expectedness or seriousness assessment given by the local PI.
 If the CI disagrees with the local investigator's assessment, further clarification and discussion should take place to reach a consensus.
 If a consensus cannot be reached, both the opinion of the local investigator and the CI should be provided in the report to the MHRA and the NHS Research Ethics Committee (REC).